How to Generate Checksum-Valid Test IBANs in Code (Python, JS, PHP)

 Once you have a generator, wire it into your tests rather than scattering literals.
 A few patterns that work well:

 Whatever you generate, label it clearly as synthetic.
-These numbers are structurally valid and pass MOD-97, but they are not real accounts and must never reach a production payment rail.
+These numbers can pass configured structure and MOD-97 checks, but RandomIBAN does not verify whether a generated value coincides with an assigned account.
+They must never reach a production payment rail.
 See our guide on storing IBANs safely in payment systems for how to keep test and production data from mixing.

 When Not to Write Your Own Generator